The Eagle's Nest in the post-war years

-By the end of the 50s, the first tourists began to visit the Eagle's Nest, and the flow was only increasing; the explosion date was postponed several times.
-But the demands for demolition of buildings belonging to fascist functionaries remained in force.
+By the end of the 1950s, the Eagle's Nest was beginning to attract tourists, and the number of visitors increased, with the demolition date being postponed several times.
+But the demands for the demolition of the building belonging to fascist functionaries remained in force.
 The competent policy of the Berchtesgaden authorities saved the Eagle's Nest.

-They convinced the German government and the American administration that the Kelsteinhaus should be preserved for the benefit of society, and the funds that the use of the mountain house brought could be effectively directed to social projects and assistance to people affected by the war.
-So to this day, the house on Mount Kelstein, once owned by Hitler, stands in its place, and 50% of the proceeds from ticket sales go to social needs.
+They convinced the German government and the American administration that the Kelsteinhaus should be preserved for the benefit of society and that the funds generated by the use of the mountain house could be used effectively for social projects and to help people affected by the war.
+To this day, the Kelsteinhaus, which once belonged to Hitler, stands in its place, and 50% of the proceeds from ticket sales go to social needs.

-I offer you an excursion from Salzburg to the Bavarian Alps and the Eagle's Nest!
-Send your request via the feedback form.
-The tour is held from May to the end of October.
+I offer you a tour from Salzburg to the Bavarian Alps and the Eagle's Nest!
+E-mail me your inquiry.
+The tour is available from May to the end of October.